To address the housing and support services needs of individuals and families along the continuum of care from homelessness to permanent housing.

 All individuals and families who are homeless or are at risk of homelessness in St. Clair County will have access to safe, decent, affordable housing and the resources and supports necessary to sustain it.

-Re-evaluate and update St. Clair County Strategic Plan to better coordinate with various federal, state and local requirements.
+- Re-evaluate and update the St. Clair County Strategic Action Plan to End Homelessness to coordinate with various federal, state and local requirements.

 Chair: Kathleen Swantek, Blue Water Developmental Housing, Inc.

 Support Staff: SCC Hara & Vonda Willey, BWDH Interagency Service Team

 2022 Housing & Support Services Committee Meeting Dates

 Meetings are held on the second Wednesday of every other month 1:30 – 3:00 pm.
 These meetings will be virtual until it is safe to meet together in large groups.

 - September 14, 2022